the hard facts of life. for the new

 DONT spend a small fortune on a two meter radio, however, I DONT recommend

-those really cheap Chinese radios, they are hard (almost impossible) to program.
-I DO recommend a
+those really cheap Chinese radios, they are hard (almost impossible) to program without a computer

 forgot all the "bells and whistles" . most of that "stuff" IS USELESS.